AgoraIO/agora_doc_source/README.md

 -   RTC APIs for Reuse: This topic contains the API syntaxes for all platforms.
 It is conrefed in each API topic with a platform filter.

--   Windows API DITA map.
+-   Windows API DITA map

     -   Keys RTC C++ API: Key definitions of API names for C++.

     -   windows.ditaval: Include the Windows platform only.

-    -   Relations.
+    -   Relations

         -   Method-Class relationship table: Classes need to have related methods.